josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 structure.
-The IETF Chair started an effort in November of 2016 to begin the process of changing the IETF administrative structure, starting with a set of virtual workshops to get input from the IETF community, and then encompassing a series of BOF sessions at IETFs to define the problem, develop requirements, explore potential options for changes, and a Design Team -- the authors of this document -- that would make recommendations.
+The IETF Chair started an effort in November of 2016 to begin the process of changing the IETF administrative structure, starting with a set of virtual workshops to get input from the IETF community, and then encompassing a series of BOF sessions at IETF meetings to define the problem, develop requirements, explore potential options for changes, and a Design Team -- the authors of this document -- that would make recommendations.
 The purpose of this document is to